created by lopix

 This location has been labeled by its creator as Public, and therefore can be viewed by anyone.

-Type: Ruins Status: Active Accessibility: Easy Recommendation: check it out if you're nearby
+Type: Ruins Status: Active Accessibility: Easy Recommendation: worth the trip

 Mexico Owner: Instituto Nacional de Antropología e Historia